Engaging Activities for Adults with Disabilities

 Workshops focusing on daily living skills, financial literacy, and self-advocacy can empower individuals with disabilities.

-Stimulating cognitive skills through engaging exercises is a great way to reach new goals and feel a sense of accomplishment, all while learning and practicing skills such as memory, language, attention, and executive functioning.
-HappyNeuron Pro offers a growing collection of 45 exercises that stimulate different areas of cognition.
-Check them out here!
+Working with a clinician who can help to stimulate cognitive skills is a great way to reach new goals and feel a sense of accomplishment.
+Happyneuron Pro offers a growing collection of 45 cognitive exercises that stimulate different areas of cognition, such as memory, attention, and executive function.
 The exercises are adaptable, so they can be adjusted to the appropriate level of difficulty for each individual.

 Worksheets that exercise cognitive skills are another fun way to practice cognitive skills, reach new goals, and feel confident.
 Check out our worksheet collection!
 You can even sort by which cognitive skills you’d like to work on, and we have different worksheet bundle collections for many different cognitive areas.